kkzhang/pysettings/README.md

 pysettings
 ==========

-Simple Settings component which can be configured under multiple environment for any python project
+Simple Settings template which can be configured under multiple environment for any python project

 Installation
 ====